Michael Dweck: Dweck & Campbell

 Art Directors Club, Association of Independent Commercial Producers, One Club for Art & Copy and the New York Addys.
 Bennett Miller, later best known as the Academy Award-winning director of Capote, helped create Dweck!'s spots for Top Driver, in which hidden cameras recorded conversations between instructors and students.
 These spots were recognized as the Best Low-Budget Campaign by London International Advertising Awards.

 In July 2001, Dweck closed the agency and left advertising to concentrate on photography.
 "I'm a creative," said Dweck, "and I want to get back to working just on creative."

-Visual artist
+Photography

 The End: Montauk, N.Y.

 There are no rules in Montauk.
 There are no traffic lights, and even the policemen are surfers.
 Your good looks are your currency in this community.